Agoric/agoric-sdk/packages/boot/test/bootstrapTests/benchmarkerator.md

   A required async method which is called to actually execute one round of the benchmark.
-The `round` argument is the number of the benchmark round that this call to `executeRound` is being asked to execute.
+The `round` argument is the number of the benchmark round that this call to `executeRound` is being asked to execute (counting from 1).

 `finish?: (context: BenchmarkContext) => Promise<void>`